We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 ACV is often touted as a cure-all capable of treating everything from acne to cancer.
 Unfortunately, many of these claims are exaggerated or even completely false.

-The small study, conducted in people with gastroparesis, found that ACV slowed down, rather than sped up, gastric emptying.
+The small study, conducted in 10 patients with type 1 diabetes and diabetic gastroparesis, found that ACV slowed down, rather than sped up, gastric emptying.

 When gastric emptying slows, it takes the muscles in the stomach and intestines longer to push stool out of the body.
 The longer it remains in the intestines, the more gas it produces.
 Therefore, ACV could potentially make your symptoms of gas and bloating worse.